Ashig Alasgar

 Ashig Alasgar (Aşıq Ələsgər; 1821 – 7 March 1926) was an Azerbaijani mystic troubadour (Ashik) and highly regarded poet of Azerbaijani folk songs.
-He was born in the village of Aghkilsa in the Goycha District of the Erivan Khanate.
+He was born in the village of Azat, then known as Aghkilsa, in what was then the Goycha District of the Erivan Khanate.

 Early life

-Ashig Alasgar was born in 1821 in the village of Aghkilse in the Goycha region.
+Ashig Alasgar was born in 1821 in the village of Azat in the Sevan region.
 His father Almammad worked as a carpenter.
-At the same time, he was also known as with his intelligence in literature.
+At the same time, he was also known for his intelligence in literature.
 Almammad was fairly good at poetry genres such as Gerayly, Qoshma and Bayati.
-It is predicted that Almammad had a huge impact on Ashiq Alasgar.
+It was presumed that Almammad had a huge impact on Ashiq Alasgar.

 Ashiq Alasgar grew up in a big and poor family with three brothers and two sisters.
 He was the eldest son of the family.
 Due to the financial difficulties in his family, Alasgar was obliged to work on the farm of a rich landowner, Karbalayi Gurban when he was 14.
-While working here, Alasgar fell in love with 12 years old daughter of Karbalayi Gurban.
+While working here, Alasgar fell in love with a 12 years old daughter of Karbalayi Gurban.
 But due to his social background, he was refused to have such a relationship with agha's daughter and after some time Alasgar was fired.

-Ashig Alasgar spent his childhood in the village of Aghkilse and was uneducated.
+Ashig Alasgar spent his childhood in the village of Azat and was uneducated.
 But despite this, he was able to learn the secrets of ashiq art from the elderly ashigs in his village.
-From his childhood, Alasgar was a careful listener and he was very passionately participated in most events in his village due to his strong memory and story-telling ability, he could manage to memorize almost all ashiq stories (dastans) of that time and.
-He was playing saz with using his left hand.
+From his childhood, Alasgar was a careful listener and he very passionately participated in most events in his village due to his strong memory and story-telling ability, he could manage to memorize almost all ashiq stories (dastans) of that time.
+He was playing saz using his left hand.

 Activities

 Ashiq Alasgar is considered one of the great representatives of Azerbaijani folk poetry.
-His poetries in Gerayly, Qoshma, Mukhammas, Cighali Tecnis, Giphilbend genres have influenced to ashigs of next-generation after him.
+His poetries in Gerayly, Qoshma, Mukhammas, Cighali Tecnis, Giphilbend genres have influenced ashigs' next-generation.
 Ashig Alasgar was almost a master in branches of ashig art and contributed a lot to Azerbaijani literature.
 Alasgar wrote his first poetries in his adolescence period.
 Shortly after, his father encouraged him to learn ashig art from one of the famous ashigs in Goycha district, Ashig Ali.
 After a long term preparation, Alasgar had a chance to participate in a wedding ceremony in his village with Ashig Ali.
-In that event, everyone appreciated the intelligence of Alasgar as he was able to defeat his instructor Ashiq Ali in a debate (kind of competition between two ashigs) and that event made Alasgar very famous in Goycha region and neighbouring districts.
-He actively participated in several wedding ceremonies important events in Yerevan, Nakhchivan, Gazakh, Garabagh, Javanshir, Ganja, Kalbajar other regions.
+In that event, everyone appreciated the intelligence of Alasgar as he was able to defeat his instructor Ashiq Ali in a debate (kind of competition between two ashigs) and that event made Alasgar very famous in Sevan region and neighbouring districts.
+He actively participated in several wedding ceremonies and important events in Yerevan, Nakhchivan, Gazakh, Garabagh, Javanshir, Ganja, Kalbajar other regions.